 – Drinking fountains are closed until further notice.

 There are COVID-19 risks in attending public spaces including contracting or transmitting the virus.
 Even though we are committed to your safety and to adhering to public health guidelines, we cannot eliminate the risks of exposure to COVID-19.
 By visiting the Aga Khan Museum, you agree to assume the risks associated with exposure to COVID-19

 Do I need to wear a mask?

 Yes.
 Effective July 7, 2020, a City of Toronto bylaw requires “businesses to adopt a policy to ensure masks or face coverings are worn in indoor public spaces under their control.”
-The bylaw includes exemptions for children under age 2, people who can’t wear a mask for medical reasons, and people who can’t wear a mask for other reasons protected by the Ontario Human Rights Code.
+The bylaw includes exemptions for children under age 2, and people who can’t wear a mask for medical reasons, and others who can’t wear a mask for reasons protected by the Ontario Human Rights Code.
 One is allowed to remove their mask temporarily for the purposes of eating and drinking.
-Go here to read the City of Toronto’s June 30, 2020 bylaw mandating the wearing of face coverings in enclosed spaces.

 What if I can’t wear a mask?